rajendra627/k8s-bootcamp/bootcamp/day1/setup.md

 AKS is a new fully managed service that frees you from worrying about managing the underlying VM, storage, and network resources.
 With ACS, you are responsible for patching the OS etc, while with AKS you do not need to worry about these operational tasks.
 Eventually, AKS will be replacing ACS.

 ACS Engine is an open source project that allows you to customize your K8S deployment on Azure.
 It generates the ARM (Azure Resource Manager) templates to provision the virtual machines, the storage, network, and then the K8S cluster.
 It is much more flexible in terms of K8S features you can enable.
 For example, if you need RBAC, then you need to use ACS Engine.
-However, responsible for maintaining all the resources.
+However, you are responsible for maintaining ALL the resources and hence you will need to have the processes and skillset to do so.
 In a nutshell, you can think of ACS Engine as *IaaS* and AKS as *PaaS* versions of Kubernetes on Azure.

 ## Next... ##